-Based on the submitted documentation, the Program requests a concurrence that a finding of no historic properties affected is appropriate for this proposed project.
+Based on the submitted documentation, the Program requests a concurrence that a determination of No Historic Properties Affected is appropriate for this proposed project.

 Please contact me by email at lauren.poche@horne.com or phone at 225-405-7676 with any questions or concerns.